Decentralized-ID/decentralized-id.github.io/_posts/specs-standards/2019-03-03-specs-standards.md

 ## This page requires a lot of attention.

-I will begin with a listing of standards bodies, organizations and open processes, to which I'm paying attention (other than those previously gathered).
-From there, I will gradually, then suddenly, integrate and expand.
+I will begin with a listing of standards bodies, organizations and open processes, to which I'm paying attention (in additino to those previously gathered).
+From there, I can integrate and expand, as able.

 * [ISSA (Information Systems Security Association)](https://www.issa.org/)
 * [ISAO Standards](https://www.isao.org/)